Observation of empty liquids and equilibrium gels in a colloidal clay

+These results suggest that the samples outside the phase separation region reach their equilibrium structure on the year-time scale, while the samples inside the unstable region, despite their apparent gel state, slowly evolve toward complete phase separation.
+Thus, in Laponite, gelation precedes, but does not preempt, phase separation.

-To favor the interpretation of the previous results we introduce a primitive model of patchy discs, which aims to mimic the strong rim-face charge attraction (significantly larger than the thermal energy) and the tendency to form open structures of Laponite clay.
-We aim at building a connection between the equilibrium phase diagram of the model and the out-of-equilibrium dynamics and phase separation observed experimentally.
-Each Laponite platelet is schematized as a hard rigid disc composed by 19 sites on a hexagonal regular mesh, inspired by the work of~\cite{HansenSimu}.
-To implement the rim-face linking ($T$-bonds~\cite{djikstra}) between different platelets, each disc is decorated with three sites on the rim and one at the center of each face (five sites in total).
+To favor the interpretation of the previous results we introduce a primitive model of patchy discs, which aims to mimic the strong rim-face charge attraction and the tendency of Laponite clay to form open structures.
+Each platelet is schematized as a hard disk, following the work of Ref.~\cite{HansenSimu}.
+To implement the rim-face linking ($T$-bonds~\cite{djikstra,odriozola}) between different platelets, each disc is decorated with three sites on the rim and one at the center of each face (five sites in total).
 Only face-rim bonds can form, and they are modeled with a short-range square-well attraction, ensuring that each site can be involved at most in one $T$-bond.
-A representation of the model is provided in Fig.~\ref{FigDiagSim}A and B. This primitive model highlights the anisotropic nature of the platelet-platelet interaction~\cite{HansenSimu,djikstra,odriozola} but neglects the repulsive electrostatic barriers which control the timescale of the aggregation kinetics in Laponite.
+A representation of the model is provided in Fig.~\ref{FigDiagSim}a and b.